ubq-testing/telegram--bot/README.md

 #### Environment Variables

 The `TELEGRAM_BOT_ENV` is a single JSON object that encapsulates all necessary environment variables for the bot's operation.
-It consists of four key sections: `botSettings`, `mtProtoSettings`, `storageSettings`, and `ubiquityOsSettings`.
+It consists of three key sections: `botSettings`, `mtProtoSettings`, and `storageSettings`.

 You can set up your environment variables by using the provided utility script: